Resignation of Jehangir Karamat: Problems with Supreme Court and Presidency

 The conservative mass led by Prime Minister Nawaz Sharif had come to the power with a two-majority as a result of 1997 general elections.
-Sharif established the Anti Terrorism Courts (ATC), Anti-Corruption Bill and passed the Fourteenth Amendment to the constitution, all in 1997.
-After criticising the Chief Justice, the supreme court summoned Nawaz Sharif of Contempt of court and appeared in supreme court with party workers, members, chief ministers, and constituents to hear the proceedings.
-Unruly party workers stormed into the Supreme Court, forcing Chief Justice Sajjad Ali Shah to remove the finding of contempt against Prime minister Sharif.
+Sharif established the Anti Terrorism Courts (ATC), Anti-Corruption Bill and passed the Fourteenth Amendment to the constitution, in 1997.
+After criticizing the Chief Justice, the Supreme Court of Pakistan summoned Nawaz Sharif in Contempt of court and he appeared to court with party workers, members, chief ministers, and constituents to hear the proceedings.
+Unruly party workers stormed into the Supreme Court, forcing Chief Justice Sajjad Ali Shah to remove the finding of contempt against PM Nawaz Sharif.
 Hundreds of PML-N supporters and members of its youth wing, the Muslim Students Front (MSF), breached the police barrier around the courthouse when defence lawyer S.M.
 Zafar was arguing Sharif's case.
 The partisans invaded the supreme court premises and intimated the senior judges at the supreme court; all of this actions were recorded in security cameras and television channels broadcast the event nationwide.

-Chief Justice Shah wrote a letter to President Farooq Leghari to call for armed forces actions against Sharif.
-However, the constant pressure of Farooq Leghari deteriorated his health and resigned from the presidency.
-Chief Justice Shah's tenured was cut short when Sharif appointed Justice Saeeduzzaman Siddiqui in his place, and his appointment was approved by the new president; Shah also resigned from the supreme court after hearing the news on television channels.
+Chief Justice Shah wrote a letter to President Farooq Leghari to call the Pakistan Armed Forces to take action against Sharif.
+However, the constant pressure of Farooq Leghari deteriorated his health which led to his resignation from the presidency.
+Chief Justice Shah's tenured was cut short when Sharif appointed Justice Saeeduzzaman Siddiqui in his place and his appointment was approved by the new president; Shah also resigned from the Supreme Court after hearing the news on television channels.